Javran/ProjectEuler/README.md

 ## Migration

-Current state: most of the ancient solutions have been migrated.
+Current state: All ancient solutions have been migrated.

-Missing solution for Problem 66.

 ## Some more ideas about the "workspace" bit